Robert Munro November 5th, 2009

 Emily Menon Bender —

-Associate Professor, Department of Linguistics, University of Washington.
+Associate Professor and Director of MS in Computational Linguistics, Department of Linguistics, University of Washington.

 Hanjung Lee —